 During this meeting, the person learns about treatment choices, rules that must be followed to stay in treatment, and what to expect next.

 A physical exam also is part of the assessment.
 This exam finds out about the person’s general health.
 It also checks for diseases that are common to people who have been abusing drugs.
 The exam often includes a drug test.
-This is usually a check of urine or saliva.

 • The goals for treatment